develancer/dbdpp/README.md

   and only the differences will be fetched to your local machine.

 Choose the option that is better for your particular case performance-wise.

+The database names can be entered in the ***.cnf** files, _and/or_ you may include them in command line arguments as `my_db_name.my_table_name`.
+These names will neither be escaped nor quoted, so whatever you pass as a table name will be used as-is both in _performed_ and in _generated_ SQL queries.
+Therefore, if you do not specify the database name as a prefix for the table name, none will be added to generated INSERT/UPDATE/DELETE queries.

 ## How to compile?